 Still feel like exploring more of NYC and love cool architecture?
 Make it across town to the Flatiron Building, one of New York’s most photographed buildings.
 Get the iconic photo with the big gold clock!

-After, you can head to Eataly (considered the better location) nearby in the Flatiron district, hang out in Madison Square Park, or do both!
+Afterward, I recommend heading to Eataly (considered the better location) nearby in the Flatiron district, hanging out in Madison Square Park, or doing both!

 Additionally, the new Friends Experience (Friends TV Show Fans) is also close to the Flatiron Building, if this is something you’re interested in and is a little different from the traditional NYC attractions.

-This will finish up day 1 of 4 days in New York City!
+This will finish up day 1!
 It is a lot, so if you can’t do it all, you can always add some activities to the next day.

-Alternatively, if you want to do more, you can add some additional NYC night activities, including a handful of rooftop bars located around Flatiron and Midtown neighborhoods, a comedy show, a Broadway show, or an event at Madison Square Garden!
+If you want to do more, you can add some additional night activities.
+This is the city that never sleeps, after all.
+A favorite is checking out one of the rooftop bars located around Flatiron & Midtown, including Oscar Wilde and 230 Fifth Rooftop Bar.
+Other fun ideas to spend the night include laughing at Gotham Comedy Club, a Broadway show, or an event at Madison Square Garden!

-4 Days in New York Itinerary: Day 2 Central Park, New York City Museums, Grand Central Station, Bryant Park, Rockefeller Center
+Day 2: Central Park, Museums, Grand Central Station, Bryant Park, Rockefeller Center

-On day 2 of this New York itinerary, we are going to spend time in Central Park and Midtown New York.
-You will explore some of the best places in Central Park, and experience famous museums in NYC, along with other iconic New York Landmarks!
+On day 2, we are going to spend time in Central Park and Midtown New York.
+You will explore some of the best places in Central Park, and experience famous museums, along with other iconic New York Landmarks!

-Whether you visit New York during Fall, Winter, Spring, or Summer, there will be something fun and exciting to do.
-Even with less than 4 days in your New York itinerary, Central Park should still be a must-visit!
+Whether you visit during Fall, Winter, Spring, or Summer, there will be something fun and exciting to do.

 If you are looking for those Central Park Instagrammable photos, some of the best photography locations include: